jachetto/jachetto.github.io/_posts/2013-04-08-nginx-uwsgi-django-memcached-the-magic-combo.markdown

 date: 2013-04-08 16:51
 description: "How to build a perfect deploy with Nginx, Django, Uwsgi, Memcached"
 comments: true
-categories: Nginx Django Memcached uwsgi
+categories: Nginx Django Python
+tags: uwsgi memcached performance Nginx Django Python

 ---
 Well, one of the most interesting feature in Django, is the cache framework.
 Every django developer use the django cache to speed up the performance.
 On the other side, Nginx it's probably the fastest server for the static file management.